-Tandoori chicken (Air Fryer Chicken Leg Quarters) is a popular Indian dish that is made by marinating chicken in a blend of spices and yogurt, and then grilling or baking it to perfection.
+Tandoori chicken (also known as Air Fryer Chicken Leg Quarters) is a popular Indian dish made by marinating chicken in a blend of spices and yogurt, then grilling or baking it to perfection.
 The dish is named after the traditional clay oven, called a tandoor, in which it is typically cooked.
-But instead of baking in a tandoor, we are going to create the same results in an air fryer.
+However, instead of baking in a tandoor, we will create the same results in an air fryer.

 See our Air Fryer Recipes section for quick and easy meals.